PRBonn/MuST-C/README.md

 1. Error in installing requirements.txt via pip
   + We tested the code with Python 3.12 on a Ubuntu 24.04 LTS machine.
 If you are running on a different OS or Python version, you may need to make some custom changes to adapt to your system.
   + If you just created a new virtual environment, it could also be worth trying to upgrade your pip `pip install --upgrade pip`
-2. Dev kit does not output some file
+2. The dev kit does not output some files
   + We designed the dev kit to work with subsets of the dataset.
 If you want to process a specific plot or data type, please first make sure to download and place the necessary data to your $PARENT_DIR
+3. How to read the point clouds?
+  + We recommend three ways to read our point clouds:
+    a.
+With (CloudCompare)[https://www.cloudcompare.org/] for quick and easy visualisation and editing
+    b.
+With (laspy)[https://laspy.readthedocs.io/en/latest/installation.html] for Python
+    c.
+With (QGIS)[https://qgis.org/download/] for geographic Information System (GIS) functionalities